+This switch affects all channels of the amplifier equally.
 The "Low" position on the "Input Voltage" switch selects an input sensitivity range between 200mV and 2V.
-This means that the "Input Sensitivity" rotary control will operate within that voltage window.
+This means that the "Input Sensitivity" rotary controls will operate within that voltage window.
 If you are using an aftermarket source unit, with conventional preamp level outputs, this is the position you should select.

-The "High" position on the "Input Voltage" switch selects an input sensitivity range between 800mV and 8V for all input channels.
-This is useful for certain high-output preamp level signals as well as speaker-level output from source units and small amplifiers.
-To use speaker-level sources, splice the speaker output wires of the source unit or small amplifier onto a pair of RCA cables or plugs or use the JL Audio ECS Speaker Wire to RCA adaptor (XD-CLRAIC2-SW).
+The "High" position on the "Input Voltage" switch selects an input sensitivity range between 800mV and 8V.
+This is useful for certain highoutput preamp level signals as well as speaker level output from source units and small amplifiers.
+To use speaker level sources, splice the speaker output wires of the source unit or small amplifier onto a pair of RCA cables or plugs, or use the JL Audio ECS Speaker Wire to RCA adaptor (XD-CLRAIC2-SW).

-Line output converters are usually not needed with the RD1000/1.
+Line output converters are usually not needed with the RD900/5.
 If you find that the output cannot be reduced sufficiently with a direct speaker level signal applied to the amplifier and the "Input Voltage" switch in its "High" position, you may use a line output converter or voltage divider to reduce the signal level.